Nickels & Noses By Milburn

 and noses racket has made some habitual hypocrites in our churches.
 Church

-church services on time.
-It is almost impossible to get up in time to come
+to church services on time.
+It is almost impossible to get up in time to

-to Sunday school.
+come to Sunday school.
 They hate their job with its hard work and long hours.
-But,

-strange as it may seem, they have no problem going to work at 7:00 a.m. five
+But, strange as it may seem, they have no problem going to work at 7:00 a.m.

-days a week, but they can’t bring themselves to make it to church at 10:00
+five days a week, but they can’t bring themselves to make it to church at

-a.m.
-Supposedly, it is possible to consistently get up and do what is disliked,
+10:00 a.m.
+Supposedly, it is possible to consistently get up and do what

 has given us the gimmick gospel.
 Most church members want to be entertained

-gospel of amusement than the gospel of the atonement.
-Gospel celebrities must
+the gospel of amusement than the gospel of the atonement.
+Gospel celebrities

-be brought in to entertain these worldly church members.
-These members love
+must be brought in to entertain these worldly church members.
+These members

-to hear these clerical comedians who mix a few verses of Scripture with a
+love to hear these clerical comedians who mix a few verses of Scripture with

 production for the delight of carnal Christians and religious rascals.
 The